gomorpheus/morpheus-docs/library/virtual_images/virtual_images.rst

 System Images
 ^^^^^^^^^^^^^

 System Virtual Images are pre-configured with metadata and have Cloud-Init or Cloudbase-Init installed.
-These images are ready to be provisioned with no configuration necessary, however it is required to populate ``Administration -> Provisioning -> Cloud-Init`` section with user data as well as User Profile(s) users data when creating additional users prior to provisioning, as the user data from these sections is required when provisioning System provided Virtual Images.
+These images are ready to be provisioned with no configuration necessary, however it is required to populate |AdmSetPro|, Cloud-Init section, with user data as well as User Profile(s) users data when creating additional users prior to provisioning, as the user data from these sections is required when provisioning System provided Virtual Images.

 ..
 NOTE:: System Images settings are not editable.